Why Switch To Online Banking?

 Without the overhead operating costs of in-person branches, online-only banking platforms can afford to take less money out of your account, and provide you with better overall rates.

 4. Why Not Use An App?

-Within the last year, 76% percent of Americans have used a mobile banking app (according to a 2021 Forbes survey).
+A recent Forbes poll showed that 78% percent of Americans prefer to use a mobile banking app.
 So what is convincing customers to give up a visit to their local branch and whip out their phones instead?

-For starters, we’re all maneuvering life in a late stage of this global pandemic.
+For starters, although three years later, we’re still recovering and maneuvering a new life post-pandemic.
 Depositing your check or managing your accounts from your phone screen is an easy way to help keep you and your loved ones safe and healthy.

 We depend on our phones in our everyday lives for everything from food delivery to GPS navigation.
 Why not conveniently manage your money with an app?

 Because the business model of online banking companies prioritizes digital experiences, they tend to put more of their resources into developing incredible banking apps.

 Look for a company with an app that has features like mobile check deposits, automatic bill pay, and push notifications to keep you up to date on your money moves.
 Plus, with an app, you have 24-hour access to important information like your transaction history and balances.

 There are a ton of internet bank accounts out there.
 Research, research, research.
 Before you open a bank account online and give out your information, make sure you know which features are built into a provider’s offer and which are optional.